 - Medication management: Medication management is an important part of treatment for both bipolar disorder and drug abuse.
 Being on the right medication for bipolar disorder can help stabilize a person’s mood and make them feel more level-headed and able to think more clearly.
 This allows them to be more in control of their condition and reduces their need to turn to drugs and alcohol.

 - Therapy: Therapy can help people understand their bipolar condition better and learn coping skills for managing it.
-It can help individuals discover which aspects of bipolar they struggle with the most, as well as what things trigger them and make them feel as though they need to take drugs.
+It can help individuals discover which aspects of bipolar disorder they struggle with the most, as well as what things trigger them and make them feel as though they need to take drugs.

-Dealing with both bipolar disorder and substance use disorder at the same time can be incredibly challenging and overwhelming, but know that you’re not alone.
+Dealing with both bipolar disorder and addiction at the same time can be incredibly challenging and overwhelming, but know that you’re not alone.
 If you or someone you know has bipolar disorder and is struggling with drug abuse, don’t hesitate to contact Avenues Recovery.
 Our professional and highly trained staff will work with you every step of the way, in a caring and sensitive manner, to help you regain control of your life.
 Our staff are experts in the fields of mental health and addiction, and they will not stop at anything until you have reached a place where you can manage your bipolar disorder and live a fulfilling life of sobriety.
 Contact us today to take your first giant step towards recovery.